 - In the unlikely event that a batch of food is contaminated, we would contact you to recall your meals if we believe that they might be affected.

-- You may be contacted by a third party courier if you choose to provide a phone number should there be difficulties delivering your package.
+- You may be contacted by a third party courier to facilitate the safe delivery of your package.

 Marketing and enquiries